-53. "No, I did not see the car when I directed my bicycle into the street," testified Jeffrey, "bu that wasn't the cause of the accident."
-54. "The driver was distracted by his cell phone, which rang at the exact moment I started to ride," explained Jeffrey.
-55. The judge was not impressed by Jeffrey's testimony and fined him, and Jeffrey paid it.
-56. When Jeffrey paid the fine, the court clerk quoted Shakespeare, which impressed Jeffrey very much.
-57. "I see you are a sonneteer," commented Jeffrey as he smiled and gave the clerk a romanti look; she wasn't impressed by this at all.
-58. "Please pay your fine and leave the room," she roared, and that flattened Jeffrey's hopes for a Saturday-night date.
-59. The clerk never dates anyone from work, which is a wise policy.
-60. The clerk quotes poetry because she's hoping to become a literary critic; Jeffrey majored in it in college, so in theory he is a good match for her.
+54. "The driver was distracted by his cell phone, which rang at the exact moment I ride," explained Jeffrey. started to 55.
+The judge was not impressed by Jeffrey's testimony and fined him, and Jeffrey p paid it.
+56. When Jeffrey paid the fine, the court clerk quoted Shakespeare, which impresse very much. d Jeffrey 57.
+"I see you are a sonneteer," commented Jeffrey as he smiled and gave the clerk look; she wasn't impressed by this at all. a romantic 58.
+"Please pay your fine and leave the room," she roared, and that flattened Jeffrey for a Saturday-night date. r's hopes 59.
+The clerk never dates anyone from work, which is a wise policy.
+60. The clerk quotes poetry because she's hoping to become a literary critic; Jeffre in it in college, so in theory he is a good match for her. y majored